 Applicants will have 2 minutes to read the question/scenario before they enter each encounter.
 Each encounter will last six minutes.
 At the end of the time limit the applicant will be asked to move to the next encounter.
 While it is difficult to prepare for the MMI, research on the multiple mini interview format has demonstrated that applicants have found multiple stations to be more enjoyable than traditional interviews and have rated this format highly with regard to fairness.1

 1 Razack, S, Faremo, S, Drolet, F., Snell, L., Wiseman, J, & Pickering, J. (2009).
 Multiple mini-interviews versus traditional interviews: stakeholder acceptability comparision.
 Med Educ, 43 993-1000

 2016 Inaugural Rutgers Robert Wood Johnson Chancellor’s Scholarships, including Up to One Year Scholarly Pursuit

-Medical school applicants are invited to apply for this full-tuition scholarship (four years of the curriculum), with an option for a scholarship/stipend for an additional year of advanced study (with or without an additional degree) in any area offered by Rutgers Biomedical and Health Sciences, including: biomedical laboratory research, clinical or translational research, community health, health economics, global health, health policy, public health, or other area of interest.Interested applicants should submit an essay describing their desired career trajectory, as well as their specific interest for the year of advanced study, if they are seeking that.
+Medical school applicants who recieve an acceptance offer will be invited to apply for this full-tuition scholarship (four years of the curriculum), with an option for a scholarship/stipend for an additional year of advanced study (with or without an additional degree) in any area offered by Rutgers Biomedical and Health Sciences, including: biomedical laboratory research, clinical or translational research, community health, health economics, global health, health policy, public health, or other area of interest.Interested applicants will be asked to submit an essay describing their desired career trajectory, as well as their specific interest for the year of advanced study, if they are seeking that.
 Awardees will be chosen on the basis of academic achievement, experiential preparation, and the plan for the scholarly pursuit experience